Johann Friedrich Julius Schmidt: Years 1846 – 1858

 A year later, after Benzenberg died, he joined the Bonn Observatory under Friedrich Wilhelm Argelander.
-Here, Schmidt measured the visual magnitudes and positions of 325,037 stars for the BD star catalogue.
+Here, Schmidt measured the visual magnitudes and positions for Hora V of the Berlin Academy of Sciences star chart and catalogue project.
 He was not able to continue observing the Moon due to his job, but he still obtained numerous valuable drawings, and when he did not, what was seen was preserved in writing.
+He left Bonn in May of 1853 due to ill health.
 He received an honorary doctorate from Bonn in 1868.

 From 1853 to 1858 he was director of Baron von Unkrechtsberg's private observatory at Olmütz (today Olomouc, Czech Republic), where he made only a few drawings, but undertook micrometric measurements of its mountains to further increase the knowledge of the Moon.

 Work at Athens Observatory

 In 1858, Simon Sinas made a proposal for Schmidt to come to Athens and become the director of the Athens Observatory (now known as National Observatory of Athens).
 Accepting the offer would bring him a good salary, freedom to do the research he wants to do and a site with a large amount of clear nights per year.
 The decision was his, as Schmidt never married, so on December 2, he chose to accept the offer.
 The degraded state of the observatory forbid observation.
 It was not until November 1859 that it was in a usable state, after a year of repairs requested by Schmidt, though the restoration was entirely completed in 1861.

-The observatory's instruments at the time:
+The observatory's instruments at the time included: